hashicorp/terraform-provider-azurerm/website/docs/r/consumption_budget_resource_group.html.markdown

 * `subscription_id` - (Required) The ID of subscription in which the Resource Group exists.
 Changing this forces a new Resource Group Consumption Budget to be created.

-* `resource_group_name` - (Required) The name of the Resource Group to create the consumption budget for.
+* `resource_group_id` - (Required) The ID of the Resource Group to create the consumption budget for.
 Changing this forces a new Resource Group Consumption Budget to be created.

 * `amount` - (Required) The total amount of cost to track with the budget.